SISettlement Insight

 Malpractice Payments by State

 Average and median payments vary dramatically by state.
 Tort reform, damage caps, and local jury tendencies all play a role.
-Click a column header to sort.
+Click a column header to sort, or explore our interactive settlement map for a visual breakdown.

 Excludes U.S. territories.
 Sorted by average payment (highest first) by default.